 Are you facing problems with your Samsung TV?
-It is natural for electronic appliances to encounter issues after some time.
-But fortunately, you can fix these errors by yourself.
+As electronic appliances age, they tend to develop issues.
+Fortunately, you can rectify these errors yourself.

 1. App not running on Samsung TV

 You may have experienced an app simply not running or opening on your TV.
 You tend to use an app, and either it doesn’t start, or it is crashing during consumption.

 It’s among the common samsung smart tv problems and there are multiple tricks to settle this error.

 Firstly, you have to put your TV on a cold boot.